 - Isolation.
 You may feel withdrawn from friends and family -- right when you need their support the most.

 Not everyone has the same signs and symptoms of depression.
 In fact, men and women may experience depression differently.
 Women more often describe feeling sad, guilty, or worthless when they are depressed.

 Men are more likely to feel tired, angry, irritable, and frustrated, and they often have more sleep problems.
 A man may feel less interested in hobbies, activities, and even sex.
 He may focus excessively on work in order to avoid talking with friends and family about how he feels.
 Men also may be more likely to behave recklessly and use drugs or alcohol to deal with depression.
 Some men with depression can become abusive.
 More women attempt suicide than men do, but men are more likely to succeed -- almost four times as many men die from suicide as do women.

 Many men do not acknowledge feelings or symptoms of depression.
 They don't want to admit that something may be wrong or talk about their feelings.
-But men and women can both feel better with treatment.
+But men and women can both get better with treatment.